Topsail (electoral district)

 Topsail is a defunct provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
-In 2011, there are 11,080 eligible voters living in the district.
+In 2011, there were 11,080 eligible voters living in the district.
 The district was abolished in 2015 and was mostly replaced by Topsail-Paradise.
-Parts of the riding were also redistributed into Mount Scio, Mount Pearl North and Conception Bay South.
+Parts of the riding were also redistributed into Mount Scio, Mount Pearl North, and Conception Bay South.

 Topsail was located on the eastern shore of Conception Bay and included parts of the city of Mount Pearl and the towns of Conception Bay South and Paradise.
 The residential mix was suburban and sometimes rural, although many residents had commutes to St. John's.

 Topsail was created in a 1995 redistribution, incorporating much of Conception Bay South and a small part of Mount Scio-Bell Island.